napari/napari/docs/source/events/rendering.rst

 :class:`~napari.layers.image.experimental._octree_slice.OctreeSlice`
 every time the slice changes.

-The challenges will probably be getting performance where we want it.
-For starters we probably need to stop create the "extra" downsampled levels, described in `Future Work: Extending TextureAtlas2D`.
+The challenge will probably be getting performance where we want it.
+For starters we probably need to stop create the "extra" downsampled levels, described in `Future Work: Extending TextureAtlas2D`_.
 Beyond that we just

 Future Work: Extending TextureAtlas2D